How to Boost PC Gaming with Microsoft Edge’s Efficiency Mode

 Why use Microsoft Edge gaming efficiency?

-Microsoft Edge’s gaming efficiency mode helps your PC run games better by stopping the browser from using too much power when you’re playing.
+Microsoft Edge’s gaming efficiency mode helps your PC run games better by stopping the browser from consuming excessive power during play.

 What happens when done?

-Once enabled, your browser will automatically detect when you launch a game.
-It will then lower its own resource usage, leaving more room for your game to perform at its best.
-This is done through background tab throttling and resource management.
+Once enabled, the browser automatically detects when you launch a game.
+It then lowers resource usage, leaving more room for peak performance through background tab throttling and resource management.

 Efficiency Mode vs. PC Gaming Boost